Learning Disabilities

 - Payment plan: Half is due during the first session, half is due at the final session.

-- Insurance accepted: SelectHealth, UnitedHealthcare, University of Utah Health Care for evaluations; a superbill is provided for other insurance plans.
+- Insurance accepted: SelectHealth, Aetna, BCBS, University of Utah Health Plan for evaluations; a superbill is provided for other insurance plans.

 - Estimated wait time: 4 weeks